jupyterlab/jupyterlab/design/help.md

 * The “Help” tab colors will stay consistent with the present colors on the left menu
 * The “Help” submenu colors will stay consistent with the colors used in “Commands” and “Files” submenu
-* White background, grey text, orange Highlight
+* Light grey background, grey text, orange Highlight